 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 An agency known as Monarch has been studying Godzilla and many monsters just like him.
-The agency is aware of over a dozen monsters of various species.
+The agency is aware of over a dozen different monsters.
 All of them are monstrous, and all of them are dangerous, but fortunately, all of them have been hibernating for a long, long time.
-Still, Monarch knows they need to be aware of and study these creatures, as it may only be a matter of time before they wake up, and mankind needs to be ready for it.
+Still, Monarch knows they need to study these creatures, as it may only be a matter of time before they wake up, and mankind needs to be ready for it.

 The Pros & Cons

 The Human Antagonists (-6pts)

 Dr. Mark Russell (+4pts)